Der Stürmer: Antisemitic content

 According to the American writer Dennis Showalter, "a major challenge of political antisemitism involves overcoming the images of the 'Jew next door' – the living, breathing acquaintance or associate whose simple existence appears to deny the validity of that negative stereotype".
-The newspaper's lurid content appealed to a large spectrum of readers who were lower class and less-sophisticated.
+The newspaper's lurid content appealed to a large spectrum of readers who were lower class and less sophisticated.
 Der Stürmer was known for its use of simple themes that required little thought.
-The newspaper often gave descriptions of how to identify Jewish people, and included racist political cartoons, including antisemitic caricatures.
+The newspaper often gave descriptions of how to identify Jewish people, and included racist political cartoons and antisemitic caricatures.
 Besides the graphic depictions, articles often focused on imaginary fears, exaggerations, and perceived behavioral differences between Jews and other German citizens.

 After the war, Streicher was tried at the Nuremberg trials.
 His publishing and speaking activities were a major part of the evidence presented against him.
-In essence, the prosecutors took the line that Streicher's role in inciting Germans to exterminate Jews made him an accessory to murder, and thus as culpable as those who actually carried out the killing.
-Prosecutors also introduced decisive and irrefutable evidence that Streicher continued his incendiary articles and speeches when he was well aware that Jews were being slaughtered.
+In essence, the prosecutors took the line that Streicher's role in inciting Germans to murder Jews made him an accessory to murder, and thus as culpable as those who actually carried out the killing.
+Prosecutors also introduced decisive and irrefutable evidence that Streicher continued his incendiary articles and speeches when he was well aware that Jews were being killed.
 Streicher was found guilty of being an accessory for crimes against humanity, and was executed by hanging shortly afterwards.

-Antisemitic caricatures
+Anti-Semitic caricatures

-Der Stürmer was known for its virulently antisemitic caricatures, which depicted Jews as ugly characters with exaggerated facial features and misshapen bodies.
+Der Stürmer was known for its virulently anti-Semitic caricatures, which depicted Jews as ugly characters with exaggerated facial features and misshapen bodies.
 In his propaganda work, Streicher furthered medieval stereotypes accusing Jews of killing children, sacrificing their bodies, and drinking their blood.
-The large majority of these drawings were the work of Philipp Rupprecht, known as Fips, who was one of the best-known antisemitic cartoonists of Nazi Germany.
-Through the adaptation and amalgamation of almost every existing antisemitic stereotype, myth, and tradition, Rupprecht's virulent attacks aimed predominantly at the dehumanization and demonization of Jews.
+The large majority of these drawings were the work of Philipp Rupprecht, known as Fips, who was one of the best-known anti-Semitic cartoonists of Nazi Germany.
+Through the adaptation and amalgamation of almost every existing anti-Semitic stereotype, myth, and tradition, Rupprecht's virulent attacks aimed predominantly at the dehumanization and demonization of Jews.
 At the bottom of the title page, there was always the motto "Die Juden sind unser Unglück!" ("The Jews are our misfortune!"), coined by Heinrich von Treitschke in the 1880s.
 In the nameplate was the motto "Deutsches Wochenblatt zum Kampfe um die Wahrheit" ("German Weekly Newspaper in the Fight for Truth").